Artists do not need monuments erected for them because their works are their monuments.

 - 3 The Most Famous Church in Barcelona

 What makes La Sagrada Familia Special

 Barcelona is the most visited city in Spain.
-Many of its millions of visitors make two obligatory stops – La Boqueria, the famous market of the Ramblas for food, and La Sagrada Familia for some culture.
-La Sagrada Familia gets some 3 million visitors annually.
+Many of its millions of visitors make two obligatory stops – La Boqueria, the famous market of the Ramblas for food, and La Sagrada Familia, for some culture.
+The Barcelona church of La Sagrada Familia gets some 3 million visitors annually.

 The expiatory church of La Sagrada Família is made by the people and is mirrored in them.
 It is a work that is in the hands of God and the will of the people.